 Overall, the campus is impressive, and deserves wandering to experience it.
 We were intrigued by Flagler, so we went to see the Memorial Presbyterian Church that Henry built and where he is buried.

 Memorial Presbyterian Church, St. Augustine, and Henry Flagler’s burial place

-It was such a pleasure to wander the streets of St. Augustine without the crowds we experienced in November!
+It was such a pleasure to wander the streets of St. Augustine without the crowds and pouring rain we experienced in November!
 The city is filled with historic homes and buildings, tons of restaurants, parks and shops.